cytoscape/cytoscape-manual/docs/Introduction.md

 software and the documentation.
 This manual will be updated to reflect all the latest changes.

+If you would prefer to learn by doing, consider starting with the [Basic Expression Analysis Tutorial](basic_expression_analysis_tutorial) chapter.

 *This manual describes the installation and use of Cytoscape.
 For a more thorough understanding of Cytoscape and its ecosystem, we highly recommend reading the **Welcome Letter** accessible on the